What is the etiquette of tipping when shooting?

 How much?

 Assuming that all has gone well and a good time been had by all, there is the question of how much to tip – the reason for those furtive get-togethers at the end of the day.
-For many years a general rule of thumb has been an initial “gift” of £10 and then £10 for every 100 birds shot.
-A 100-bird day (or a boundary or walked-up day of 50 to 70) should therefore, gross the keeper a minimum of £20 but, if you think he’s put himself out, then £30 is not unreasonable.
+For many years a general rule of thumb has been an initial “gift” of £10 and then £25 to £30 for every 100 birds shot.
+As a guide it’s generally felt that £25 to £30 tip is given for the first 100 birds and £10 per 50 birds thereafter.

 Guests who have already paid out substantial sums of money for a day on a commercial shoot have been found to be even less generous with their tips if they are subsequently asked to pay for every bird shot over the amount of birds booked.
 Conversely, if it happens that an extra 30 to 50 birds are shot and not charged for, the guns consider that they are getting excellent value for money, a factor which adds to their enjoyment of the day and, in consequence, makes them more likely to be generous with their gratuities.